greenorbitspace/hub/userguide/content/en/docs/glossary/i/infrared-imaging.md

 ---
 title: Infrared Imaging
 ref: infrared-imaging
+weight: 1
+exported_at: '2025-06-16T15:03:23.659463+00:00'
-description: Infrared imaging is a technique that uses infrared radiation to create images of objects based on their thermal energy.
-This technology is commonly used in various fields, including astronomy, surveillance, and medical diagnostics, to visualize heat patterns and detect temperature variations.
+definition: Infrared imaging is a technique that captures images using infrared radiation, which is not visible to the human eye.
+This technology is commonly used in various fields, including astronomy, surveillance, and medical imaging, to detect heat emitted by objects and create thermal images.
-notion_page_id: 214d6625-c679-8072-997e-e8c7bd5f6c69
-exported_at: '2025-06-16T14:23:18.574929+00:00'
 tags:
-- applications
+- Research
-- tools
+- Standards
-category:
+id: GL171
+categories:
 - Space & Technology
-id: GL171
 ---